Why You Need Softened Water

 If you own a business, hard water could compromise your bottom line.
 For example, the mineral deposits in hard water can leave unattractive spots on glassware after cleaning.
 A pub serving pints in "dirty" glassware will leave a negative impression and limit repeat business even if the quality and customer service are top-notch.

 Fortunately, you don't have to live with hard water.
 Water softeners are machines that remove the minerals in hard water, "softening" it and eliminating all the problems above.
-Continue reading to learn more about softened water's residential and commercial importance.

 What Is Softened Water?